carlabraeuer/learning-python/w3schools.md

 Again mostly a revision, but I found ```break``` and ```continue``` insteresting.
 The exercises again were quite easy.

+## Booleans
+Exercises 1, 2 and 3 were very easy and doable without much knowledge, for the 4th and 5th one I looked at the corresponding w3schools tutorial.

 **Overall I really liked w3schools!**